tensorflow/tensorflow/README_MultiStream.md

 Set `TF_GPU_CONTEXT_COUNT=N` to create the N stream groups in N CUDA contexts to reduce contention for the context lock.
 Enabling MPS by `nvidia-cuda-mps-control -d` is needed if multi-context is used.

 Set `TF_PER_STREAM_HOST_ALLOCATOR=true` to create an exclusive GPU host allocator for every stream group.
 Caution: This may cause undefined behavior when multiple GPUs are used for one model.

+Set `TF_SEGMENT_OWN_CONST=true` to let the Op Segment in the device hold the Constant Op.
+This is helpful to save memory when the multi-stream is opened.
+Otherwise, the constant buffers would have to be copied multiple times.
+However, with multiple CUDA contexts on, this may cause cross-context memory copying, introducing more stream synchronization overhead.

 If you set `use_xla` to 1, XLA JIT will be used for model compilation.
 This is useful for models with a lot of small kernels.
 (Doesn't work for our demo model because it's too small.)